MBTI® Test ENFJ Customer Service Representative

 Choosing a career path can be difficult.
 The revised MBTI® Career Report helps point the way by showing you how your type affects your career exploration and discusses the benefits of choosing a job that is a good fit for your type.
 By taking the Myers-Briggs test you also explore preferred work tasks and work environments as well as most popular and least popular occupations for all types and receive strategies for improving job satisfaction.
 This completely updated report includes expanded coverage of popular fields such as business, health care, computer technology, and high-level executive and management occupations.
 It is based on four-letter type results and can be generated using your reported type or verified type.

 Customer service representatives generally require a high school diploma, related on the job experience, with positions requiring various levels of on-the-job training depending on the specific field joined.

-Below are some employment trends for Customer Service Representative:
+Below are some employment trends for Customer Service Representatives:

 Visit Our Strong Interest Inventory® Resource Page To Learn About The ESC GOT